verweypaolo/tang-nano-9k-matcher/README.md

 Two testbenches exercise this module — `order_book_side_bid_tb.v` (`DESCENDING=1`, bid side) and `order_book_side_ask_tb.v` (`DESCENDING=0`,
-ask side) — sharing
-the same overall structure: `do_insert`/`do_remove` tasks drive the module's insert/remove pulses directly (no UART or message framing involved, since this module's interface is already at the clean-signal level), and a `print_book` task dumps every slot's valid bit and field values for visual inspection after each test step.
+ask side) — sharing the same overall structure: `do_insert`/`do_remove`/ `do_reduce` tasks drive the module's pulses directly (no UART or message framing involved, since this module's interface is already at the clean-signal level), and a `print_book` task dumps every slot's valid bit and field values for visual inspection after each test step.

 Both testbenches build up a shared scenario sequentially rather than resetting between tests, so later tests also implicitly verify the module's